What to keep in mind when treating younger burn victims?

 All Burnshield products contain our sterile gel (96% water, Melaleuca Alt.
 (Tea Tree) Oil, Gelling Agent).
 It absorbs and dissipates heat which minimises burn damage.
 Provides cooling for pain relief and shock reduction.

 It is clear and easy to assess the wound.
 The gel is non-stick and will not adhere to wound.
-It is a natural anti-bacterial: reduce infection.
 Non-toxic.
 Non-irritant.
 Safe to use on Children.

 As long there is pain and heat coming from the burn area, keep applying Burnshield.